bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 - [x] Make the Character component more complex and break it into several subcomponents.
 - [x] Create a helper function in separate module to remove unneeded information from the API data, before putting it in state.
 - [ ] Use Promise.all to resolve an array of promises.
+CANNOT DO BECAUSE NESTED API fetchs result in a CORS error.
+Unresolvable without third party middleware.
 - [ ] Create transitions or animations with styled-components.

 ## Submission format